+See also:

-See also Appendix B, "Filesystem and Logical Unit Specifications" on page 207.
+- Appendix B, "Filesystem and Logical Unit Specifications" on page 215 - The appendix about mkfs options and CXFS in the CXFS 6 Administration Guide for SGI InfiniteStorage

 Using the dmi Mount Option on a SLES Node

 By default, DMAPI is turned off on SLES 10 and SLES 11 systems.
 If you want to mount CXFS filesystems on a SLES 10 or SLES 11 client-only node with the dmi mount option, you must set DMAPI_PROBE="yes" in the /etc/sysconfig/sysctl file on the node.
 Changes to the file will processed on the next reboot.